lsst-sqre/roundtable/docs/ops/vault/index.rst

 If you want to migrate a Vault deployment from one GCP project and Kubernetes cluster to another, do the following:

 #.
-Create the `external configuration <External configuration_>`_ required for the new Vault server in the new GCP project.
+Create the `external configuration <external_>`_ required for the new Vault server in the new GCP project.
 #.
 Grant the new service account access to the KMS keyring and key used for unsealing in the old GCP project.
    This is necessary to be able to do a seal migration later.
    See `this StackOverflow answer <https://stackoverflow.com/questions/49214127/can-you-share-google-cloud-kms-keys-across-projects-with-service-roles>`__ for how to grant access.
 #.
 Copy the data from the old GCS bucket to the new GCS bucket using a GCS transfer.
 #.
 Configure the new vault to point to the KMS keyring and key in the old project.
 #.
-Perform a `seal migration <Changing seal keys_>`_ to switch from the old seal key in KMS in the old GCP project to the new seal key in the new GCP project.
+Perform a `seal migration <change-seal_>`_ to switch from the old seal key in KMS in the old GCP project to the new seal key in the new GCP project.
 #.
 Change DNS to point the Vault server name (generally ``vault.lsst.codes``) to point to the new installation.